Hollywood Harry

-Hollywood Harry is a 1986 film starring and directed by Robert Forster.
+Hollywood Harry is a 1986 American neo-noir film starring and directed by Robert Forster.
 It was Forster's first film as producer and director.
 The film also featured Forster's 14-year-old daughter, Kate.

 Plot

 A private detective who is drinking himself to death is rescued by his niece and a new client who needs help.

 Production

 The film was funded largely by Bran Arandjelovich.
 Forster did not take a fee for the film.

 It was shot in 26 days in July and August 1984.